 John Chamberlain: Sculpture

-From his first solo exhibition at the Martha Jackson Gallery in 1960, John Chamberlain seduced a large number of collectors and artists with his perception of matter.
-They included Robert Rauschenberg, Donald Judd and Andy Warhol.
-Andy Warhol even acquired Papagayo (1967), one of John Chamberlain’s largest galvanised‑steel sculptures, which was later exhibited at the Guggenheim Museum, New York, in 1971 for the artist’s very first retrospective and on display here.
-Papagayo is characteristic of his work in the second half of the 1960s, when Chamberlain was experimenting by briefly choosing to forgo colour and give free reign to the shadows and lights on the surface of the metal in a minimalist bent.
+From his first solo exhibition at the Martha Jackson Gallery in 1960, John Chamberlain seduced a large number of collectors and artists (Robert Rauschenberg, Donald Judd, Andy Warhol) with his perception of matter.
+Papagayo (1967), one of the artist’s largest galvanized‑steel sculptures, once owned by Andy Warhol, was subsequently exhibited at the Guggenheim Museum, New York, in 1971 on the occasion of the first retrospective for John Chamberlain.
+Papagayo, one of the highlights of the gallery’s exhibition, is a characteristic piece of John Chamberlain’s work in the second half of the 1960s.
+At the time he was experimenting by briefly choosing to forgo color and give free reign to the shadows and lights on the surface of the metal in a minimalist bent.
 That interlude accentuated the density of the metal that became so malleable in the hands of the artist.